Overview

 Course Objectives

-• Understand the facets of mobile privacy, data protection and consumer trust.
+• Understand the key aspects of mobile privacy, data protection, security concepts and consumer trust.

 • Consider the role of mobile operators, internet content providers and consumers in respecting and protecting the privacy of consumers.

-• Discover how regulation can be applied effectively to protect consumer privacy in a converged world.
+• Discover how regulation can be applied effectively to protect consumer privacy and security in a converged world.

 Course Enrolment Criteria